Trace Gas Orbiter: At Mars

 The Schiaparelli lander separated from the TGO orbiter on 16 October 2016, three days before it arrived on Mars, and entered the atmosphere at 21000 km/h.
 Schiaparelli transmitted about 600 megabytes of telemetry during its landing attempt, before it impacted the surface at 540 km/h.

 The TGO was injected into Mars orbit on 19 October 2016 and underwent 11 months of aerobraking (March 2017 to February 2018), reducing its orbital speed by 3600 km/h and its orbit from an initial 98000 by 200 km down to 1050 by 200 km.
 Additional thruster firings through mid-April circularised the spacecraft's orbit to 400 km, and full science activities began on 21 April 2018.

-Science results

 Image of the edge of Planum Australe, Mars's south polar ice cap, taken by CaSSIS.
 The dusty ice layers that compose the South Polar Layered Deposits are exposed and visible in the image.